martinrusev/python-daemon/README.rst

 =========

-You can use it like any other UNIX daemon with
+You can use it like any other UNIX daemon.
+On Linux

     ``invoke-rc.d daemonexample start|stop|restart``

+And on MacOS

+    ``python daemonexample.py start|stop|restart``

 =================